 7. Decide where you are going to retire

-We hope you visit Topretirements to help find out your best place to retire.
+We hope you visit Topretirements to help find out your best place to retire (which might be where you live now).
 Even if you are not going to retire for a few more years, it is not too early to start planning.
 Make a list of your primary considerations (our “Baby Boomers Guide to Selecting a Retirement Community” is a great resource”).
 Check out Topretirements to look for towns that fit your needs.
 Take our Retirement Ranger Quiz to help identify likely towns and communities.
 Then start visiting different places – either on special trips or tacked on to your other travel.
 Take advantage of “Stay and Play” packages – there is no better way to evaluate a place than to stay there for a while.

 8. Write out your bucket list

-Take retirement by the throat – this is your chance to do anything you want.
+Take active charge of your own retirement – this is your chance to do anything you want.
 Spend some time and write out the list of things you want to accomplish in the rest of your life.
 Our “Retirement Bucket List” article can definitely help.

 9. Take responsibility for your own retirement